OfficeDev/hands-on-labs/O3653/O3653-17 Users and Groups/lab.md

 ## Exercise 4: Optional Bonus
 This step is entirely optional.
 Here we'll add code that will allow you to add new users to a group (with a people picker), and buttons that allow you to remove users from a group.

-1. Firstly let's add the code to add a member to a group and to remove a member from a group.
+1. First, let's add the code to add a member to a group and to remove a member from a group.
 We'll add this to our trusty **GroupSearchController**.
 Each function routes the user back to the GroupMembers view after adding or removing a member.
     ```csharp
     [Authorize]
     // ADD group member